The cradle rocks above an abyss.

 There is a photograph from that week.
 He is sitting in bed with his grandparents, the remains of breakfast toast on his chin.
 They are laughing at the expression on his face.
 He looks faintly cross-eyed.
-He can’t work out if this picture was taken before or after.
+He has been unable to establish if this picture was taken before or after the fall.

 Throughout his childhood other injuries followed, as if the chemistry of his body had been thrown out of sync.

 The cheek trapped in a door lock at his maternal grandparent’s house aged two.